How to build your dream home: Interior design trends 2021

-It’s also natural to have many questions.
-What sort of designs should I pick?
+Whether you’ve just gotten the keys to a new flat or want a fresh look for your home, it’s natural to have many questions: What sort of designs should I pick?
 Will it be easy to maintain and something we would like for the next five to ten years?
-Will it suit our needs when we get a pet or welcome children into the family?
+Will it suit our needs when we get a pet, or welcome children into the family?

 And the biggest one of all: Can I afford it?

 Building your dream home is a process.
-To help you get started, we’ve compiled a list of interior design trends for 2020, and some other useful tips to make your humble abode a reality.
+To help you get started, we’ve compiled a list of interior design trends in Singapore for 2021, and some other useful tips to make your humble abode a reality.
+And because we’re about sustainability, some tips will be about incorporating green renovation ideas.

 Tip 1: Take a look at your finances and decide what you would like to set aside to build your home

-A good estimate would be about S$30,000 to S$35,000 for a four-room BTO flat for renovations alone.
+A good estimate would be about S$30,000 to S$35,000 for a four-room BTO flat.
 This sum should include built-in furniture, tiles or vinyl overlays, and hacking if needed.
 If yours is a resale unit, factor in about S$60,000 to S$80,000 for the renovations.

 - Air conditioning